Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in MicroBooNE: Event Selection

 In total, 203 NuMI data events pass the selection.
 The metric $\chi^{2}$ per degree of freedom ($n$), where $n$ is the number of bins in the distribution, quantifies the agreement between data and prediction by accounting for statistical and systematic uncertainty (including correlations) as described in Sec. \ref{uncertainties}.
 The $\chi^2/n$ is equal to 4.3/5, 10.0/7, 4.4/5, and 0.6/3 for the total selected events as a function of reconstructed electron energy, visible energy, cosine of the opening angle, and proton multiplicity, respectively.

 The measured signal is estimated by subtracting the predicted background distribution from data in each bin reconstructed.
 A total of 155 NuMI data events remain after the background subtraction, and background-subtracted data distributions in several variables are shown in Fig. \ref{fig:selected}.
-The $\chi^2/n$ is equal to 5.6/5, 11.5/7, 5.7/5, and 0.8/3 for the background-subtracted selected events as a function of reconstructed electron energy, visible energy, opening angle, and proton multiplicity, respectively.
+The $\chi^2/n$ is equal to 5.6/5, 11.5/7, 5.7/5, and 0.8/3 for the background-subtracted selected events as a function of reconstructed electron energy, reconstructed visible energy, the cosine of the reconstructed opening angle, and reconstructed proton multiplicity, respectively.